SoftCactusTeam/Warcraft-Heroes-Beyond-Time/docs/guillem_contribution.md

   - Enemies/chest/portal spawn
   - etc.
 - Load tiled maps from tmx (annexed room and boss map)
-- All boss implementation and related stuff
+- All boss implementation and related stuff (with Victor's help in design and attack)
 - Module Projectiles
 - From player module:
   - Basic states machine for keyboard and gamepad